 Dear Parents and Carers,

-In Year 4, we will continue to adhere to our school values of Respect, Good Manners, Patience, Perseverance and Honesty.
+As always we will continue to adhere to our school values of Respect, Good Manners, Patience, Perseverance and Honesty.
 We will understand the school rules of 'Be Safe, Be Kind and Be the best you can be!'
 We will continue with our 'Brookhouse Dojo' rewards scheme to acknowledge positive attitudes and behaviours that are consistent with our values.
 Homework will be collected in on a Wednesday to be marked and returned by Friday.
 There will also be online tasks to complete on Purple Mash, SPAG.com, Reading Plus and Times Tables Rockstars.

 English